EMD SD50

-The EMD SD50 is a 3500 hp diesel-electric locomotive built by General Motors Electro-Motive Division.
+The EMD SD50 is a 3600 hp diesel-electric locomotive built by General Motors Electro-Motive Division.
 It was introduced in May 1981 as part of EMD's "50 Series"; production ceased in January 1986.
 The SD50 was a transitional model between EMD's Dash 2 series which was produced throughout the 1970s and the microprocessor-equipped SD60 and SD70 locomotives.
-A total of 431 were built.
+A total of 523 were built.
+This included 421 standard cab locomotives for the North American market, 60 built by GMD with a "Draper taper", six short-frame prototypes built before the standard model, 31 built for Saudi Arabia, and additional five being built for use in Australia.

 History

 The SD50 was produced in response to increasingly tough competition from GE Transportation, whose Dash 7 line was proving quite successful with railroads.
 While EMD's SD40-2 was a reliable and trusted product, GE's line included locomotives up to 3600 hp with more modern technology, as well as very competitive finance and maintenance deals.
 EMD responded throughout the SD50 program by offering discounts on large orders.

 The GM-EMD locomotives that immediately preceded the SD50, the 3600 hp SD45 and SD45-2, used huge, 20-cylinder engines that consumed large amounts of fuel and suffered from reliability problems when first introduced.
 Demand for the 45 series dropped sharply after the 1970s fuel crisis.
 The SD50 used an updated version of the V16 645 from the SD40-2, uprated to 3500 hp at 950 rpm from 3000 hp at 900 rpm, and uprated again in November 1984 to 3600 hp.
 This proved to be a step too far; the 50 series models were plagued by engine and electrical system problems which harmed EMD's sales and reputation.

 Compared with their predecessors, the SD50 had a longer frame and a substantially longer long hood.
 In addition, the resistors for the dynamic brake grid were moved from their location on previous models above the prime mover to a new, cooler location in front of the engine compartment air intakes, closer to the electrical switchgear.
 This increased their separation from other systems, simplifying maintenance for the prime mover and the electrical system.

 One former SD50 engineer praised the locomotives' wheel-slip control system and dynamic braking power, stating "they were able to give more adhesion than a SD40-2".